 - Change up your learning.
 If you haven’t used flashcards before, give them a try (we can recommend a great app)!
 Take a refresher lesson with a teacher or engage in conversation with a native speaker.
 If you’re tired of grammar exercises in your textbook, find a new way to learn them.
 (Look in children’s books to find grammar constructions you know and ones that you don’t, or listen to podcasts on topics you are interested in – it’s amazing how much more fun learning can be when the topic isn’t “Things to buy at the store.”)

 - Find the gaps.
 The best way to improve your language skills is to identify your areas of weakness.
 While it may be tempting to practice the things you are good at over and over again, it doesn’t lead to mastery.
 Record yourself speaking, or write a quick few paragraphs about a movie you watched.
 Listening to and reading your own work constructively can help you to figure out where to invest your time moving forward.
 You can also submit your work and recordings to a tutor to help verify grammar or make your accent or writing more authentic.
-Lastly, if you’ve already been using the classic Fluent Forever method for your studies, you may find that this alternate route through Fluent Forever is a much faster way to locate the gaps in your knowledge and fill them.
-That route should feel substantially faster than the classic method, and it may help you re-capture the adrenaline rush of your first months of learning and improving.
+Lastly, Fluent Forever offers a much faster way to locate the gaps in your knowledge and fill them.
+Download the app and sign up for Live Coaching to help you recapture the adrenaline rush of your first months of learning and improving.

 Most importantly, remember that a plateau is a chance to catch your breath, and an opportunity to look back at all you have achieved in your learning.
 It is the point at which the hopeful sparks of infatuation begin to develop into something more sustainable.